 On older model cars with a specific style outer handle, like in the screenshot below, you can potentially unlock the door from the outside using nothing but the antenna from your car.

 Just unscrew the antenna, carefully maneuver it up through the inside of the door handle, and move it around until the lock starts jiggling.
-Once you see you're making a connecting, push forward and the door will unlock.
+Once you see you're making a connection, push your antenna forward and the door will unlock.

-All windshield wipers can be removed pretty easily, but the method differs between each car model.
+You can usually remove your car's windshield wipers pretty easily, but the method differs between each car model.
 No matter what car you have though, a windshield wiper might save you from having to call a locksmith to open your locked car door.

-As long as your window is slightly ajar, you can remove the wiper from the front of your car and maneuver it through the small crack in your window to either grab the keys on the chair or hit the unlock button on the side of the door (which I tried out successfully myself in the video below).
+First, remove the wiper from the front of your car.
+If your window is slightly ajar, or you can wedge the door open, you maneuver it into the interior of the car.
+Use the wiper to either grab the keys on the chair or hit the unlock button on the side of the door (which I tried out successfully myself in the video below).

 You can practically use anything long enough that fits through your window, but if you're in a hurry and don't see anything else around you that can fit through the crack, the windshield wiper is your best bet.